Generate alerts and notifications

 ipMonitor uses a background process called a monitor to verify that a resource on a device is operating within a predetermined range.
 The resource can be any monitored statistic you enable on the device, such as physical memory, CPU, or device disk utilization.

 When the resource reaches a critical range (for example, 95% CPU utilization), the monitor displays this information in the Dashboard.
-If you perform multiple roles within your organization and lack the resources to monitor all of your devices in the ipMonitor web user interface, you can configure ipMonitor to send you an email, text message, or another supported notification when a monitor reports a problem.
+If you perform multiple roles within your organization and lack the resources to monitor all devices in the ipMonitor web user interface, you can configure ipMonitor to send you an email, text message, or another supported notification when a monitor reports a problem.
 This notification is called an alert.

 An alert is a collection of actions that act on behalf of a set of monitors.
 Administrators and departments can watch specific monitors and determine when and how they are alerted of monitor failures using alerts.

 The alerts and suite of actions provide the required flexibility to accommodate many different types of notification methods and recovery actions.

 - Configure each alert to be responsible for a single monitor, multiple monitors, or groups or monitors.